podcast

 No gears.
 No suspension.
 Strictly BMX

-Send us a textFor this story, I met up with Chad Powers of Powers BMX in Richmond, Virginia.
+Send a textFor this story, I met up with Chad Powers of Powers BMX in Richmond, Virginia.
 Not only does he have a BMX bike shop, but he is one of only a handful of people who run a BMX bike museum.
 He’s got over 300 bikes in his collection, plus jerseys, ramps, bike parts and a huge magazine library.
 Bikes in his collection have come as far away as the United Kingdom.He is a die hard fan of BMX.
-Plus, he has a track in the backyard of hi...
+Plus, he has a track in the backyard of his sh...

 2025-02-12